Skip to content

 Copyright 2013 James Marsh

-The stream is flowing a little above a normal level and the water is lightly stained.
-Good Light Green midge, Little Black Caddis, March Browns and Skwala stonefly hatches are taking place.
+Good conditions exist.
+The stream is flowing at a normal level with clear water.
+Good hatches are taking place.
 Keep checking back with us as we update the Clear Creek fishing report often.
-Our midge patterns are working good here.

 Clarity: clear